madhavbhatia01/blog-website/README.md

 # blog-website
 A blog website.
-Responsive over different screen sizes.
+Responsive over different screen sizes.<br />
+**As it is hosted on free to use service Glitch, it can take about 10-15 seconds for the website to wake up.**
 <br/>

 <img width="1440" alt="Screenshot 2021-06-17 at 12 29 10 PM" src="https://user-images.githubusercontent.com/71606419/122347562-c8a88300-cf67-11eb-979a-55fd06dc691e.png">